khethaNgcamu/test-repositorysn/README.md

 # test-repositorysn
-this is a test repo
+this is my first pull repo example.

+would you like it?

 this is a new edit from the local machine.